hiddenswitch/Spellsource/README.md

 ### Contributing Cards

+Spellsource welcomes custom cards from the community.
+Almost all contributions are accepted, but they tend to be accepted at different speeds depending on a few characteristics of the contribution.
+The better the **engineering** and the better the **gameplay quality**, the more likely your cards will be available in the public servers sooner rather than later.

+With regards to **engineering**, maintainers prioritize content based on its engineering quality in this order:

+ 1. Fully coded in JSON with tests and placed in a Pull Request.
+ 2. Fully coded in JSON and placed in a Pull Request.
+ 3. Mostly coded in JSON and placed in a Pull Request.
+ 4. Code of any kind that's attached as a zip file in an Issue.
+ 5. Code of any kind sent to the maintainers in the Discord.
+ 6. Hearthcards gallery of content linked in an Issue.
+ 7. Spreadsheet of content linked in an Issue.
+ 8. Card text in an ordinary text format in the Discord `#suggestions` channel.
+ 9. Direct messaging the maintainers in Discord non-coded (i.e. image or text) content of any kind.
+ 10. Card images in the Discord `#suggestions` channel.

+Observe that the way you may be used to sharing a card--as an image with carefully selected art--is actually the least helpful way for the Spellsource maintainers to integrate.

+With regards to **gameplay quality**, maintainers prioritize content based on its gameplay quality in this order:

+ 1. Original hero classes (60+ cards) with some evidence of being judged positively by the community (e.g. Hearthpwn competitions, weekly /r/customhearthstone competitions).
+ 2. Original cards with some evidence of being judged positively by the community.
+ 3. Original cards using the Legacy mechanic: cards that remember things that have happened to them in prior games, like how much damage they dealt, what minions they destroyed, etc.
+ 4. Original cards with great new mechanics.
+ 5. Original cards for custom classes.
+ 6. Original cards for the Neutral class.
+ 7. Original cards for Hearthstone classes.
+ 8. Cards that adapt obscure copyrighted content.
+Use your best judgement for obscurity.
+For example, any English language television or movie content with a sequel is not considered obscure, becuase it was worth making a sequel.
+ 9. Hero classes that comprehensively adapt mainstream copyrighted content.
+For example, a complete House of Stark hero class adaptation for Game of Thrones.
+ 10. Cards that are adaptations of cards from all card games except Hearthstone (e.g., Magic: The Gathering).
+ 11. Cards that are adaptations of existing Hearthstone cards.
+ 12. Hearthstone obsolete content, like cards prior to being nerfed, beta cards, etc.
+ 13. Hearthstone uncollectible content, like adventure content.
+ 14. All other Hearthstone content.
+ 15. Individual cards that use copyrighted mainstream content, like mainstream Marvel and DC superheroes, big HBO TV shows, etc. Consider making a whole Hero Class instead.
+ 16. Joke and parody cards.

+The way to read this chart is to think about how your content can meet the qualifications to be as close to #1 for both measures.
+Fully coded original hero classes with tests will get the most QA attention and will be integrated the fastest.
+However, since some people are great designers and not so great programmers and vice versa, the maintainers are committed to code your content or improve your designs on the Discord.

+As a general policy, except in very rare instances, we say a hard no to joke cards.

+##### Programming New Cards

 Contributing cards consists of writing specially-crafted JSON files into the `cards` directories and writing tests for them.

 Additionally, to make it easier to contribute Hearthstone card functionality, the project has an automated test that accepts a URL to a community-standardized `cards.json` and checks which cards are missing.
 To use this feature, set the environment variable `SPELLSOURCE_CARDS_URL` to `https://api.hearthstonejson.com/v1/latest/enUS/cards.json`, or modify [CatalogueTests](game/src/test/java/com/blizzard/hearthstone/CatalogueTests.java) `getCurrentCards()` method to retrieve the latest URL.